 Reserve is Dollars Necessary to Pay Financial & Legal Obligations

-The accurate statement of what the legal liability (reserve) is on a work comp file is often a challenge faced by the workers’ compensation claim adjuster.
+The accurate statement of the legal liability (reserve) on a work comp file is often a challenge faced by the workers’ compensation claim adjuster.
 The information needed to establish a precise reserve is normally not available at the time of the assignment of the claim to the adjuster.
 Often the necessary medical information to establish the reserve will not be forthcoming until weeks or even months into the claim.

 Reserve Worksheet Consists of Medical, Indemnity, and Expense

 The adjuster will utilize a reserve worksheet to establish the proper, most accurate reserve.
 The worksheet will be broken down into three categories – medical, indemnity, and expense (some insurers and TPAs break the expense category into legal and non-legal expenses).

 To establish the amount of the medical reserve, the adjuster will analyze the medical reports to provide an informed estimate of the cost in the following sub-categories:

 - Diagnostic Testing

 - Physical Therapy / Occupational Therapy

 - Transportation (to/from medical care)

 Few work comp claims require an estimated amount in every medical reserve category.